SenseNet/sncom-resources/_docs/tutorials/snadmin-create-custom-step.md

 # How to create a custom SnAdmin step

-**sensenet ECM** has a powerful [package installer infrastructure](https://github.com/SenseNet/sn-admin) that can be used by portal builders, developers and operators to patch and upgrade the core product or custom solution installations.
+**sensenet** has a powerful [package installer infrastructure](https://github.com/SenseNet/sn-admin) that can be used by portal builders, developers and operators to patch and upgrade the core product or custom solution installations.
 In this article **developers** can learn how to create custom install steps for the packaging infrastructure, if none of the [built-in steps](/docs/snadmin-builtin-steps) are sufficient for a particular goal.

-The packaging infrastructure in sensenet ECM allows developers to customize the package behavior by writing a **custom Step** class, built on the packaging API.
+The packaging infrastructure in sensenet allows developers to customize the package behavior by writing a **custom Step** class, built on the packaging API.

 When you want to use a custom step class in a package, you need to provide the codebehind for the *SnAdmin* tool.
 You can do that by placing your custom library in one of the following places:
 - the web\bin folder of the website (for custom steps that will be executed multiple times in subsequent packages)